qtnc/swan/docs/stdlib.md

 - length: return the number of elements in this tuple
 - toString: return a string like "(1, 2, 3, 4, 5)"

+## System class
+The System class isn't instantiable.
+It provies general System information and features.

+Static methods:

+- gc: run the garbage collector

 ## Global functions
+- format(fmt, ...items): create a string where %1, %2, %3, etc. are replaced by the 1st, 2nd, 3rd, etc. parameters after fmt.
+- format(fmt, map): create a string where expression $([a-z]+) are replaced by the corresponding value in the map.
 - gcd(...values), lcm(...values): compute the GCD (greatest common divisor) or LCM (least common multiple) of the values given.
 Return 1 if called without any argument.
 - max(...items), min(...items): return the least or greatest of the given items